paxdotdev/docs/src/intro-pax.md

 # Introduction to Pax

-Pax is a cross-platform graphical app runtime and [declarative](https://docs.pax-lang.org/reference-designability.html) authoring language.
+Pax is a Rust-based language and runtime for cross-platform app development.

-Pax aims to render any GUI or interactive 2D graphics you could imagine, offering fine-grained control over layout as well as vector drawing and animations.
+Pax aims to render any GUI or interactive 2D graphics you can imagine, offering fine-grained control over layout as well as vector drawing and animations.

 Pax is authored alongside Rust, and compiles through Rust into lightweight native executables or WebAssembly-powered Web apps.